 Consumption and Chronic Diseases, subtitled A Popular Exposition of the Open-Air Treatment.
 Emmet Densmore MD.
 London: Swan Sonnenschein and Co.
 No publication date but the copyright is dated 1899.
 Chapter IV is based on a visit Dr Densmore made to Nordrach-upon-Mendip.
 He interviewed Rowland as part of that visit, and later corresponded with him.

-Diary of John Bright Clark for 1894; details sent by SARAH KIMBELL December 2020.
+Diary of John Bright Clark for 1894; details sent by Sarah Kimbell in December 2020.

 NORDRACH-UPON-MENDIP